 - You or your partner receive Employment & Support Allowance with Support Component

-If I work does it mean my benefits won't be capped?
+If I work does it mean my benefits are not being capped?

-Households who are working enough hours to qualify for Working Tax Credit will be exempt from the cap.
-This is...
+Households who are working enough hours to qualify for Working Tax Credit are exempt from the cap.
+This is:

 - 24 hours for couples

-Households who are enititled to Working Tax Credit will be exempt even if they don't claim it.
+Households who are entitled to Working Tax Credit are exempt from the Cap even if they don't claim it.

 Changes to Council Tax

-Council Tax Benefit is being abolished (stopped) from April 2013 and being replaced by local Council Tax Support Schemes.
+Council Tax Benefit was abolished in April 2013 and replaced by local Council Tax Support Schemes.

-You won't be affected if you are a pensioner.
+You won't have been affected if you are a pensioner.

 What is Universal Credit?

-Universal Credit is a monthly payment that combines nearly all available benefits, and will be paid directly to one person in the household.
-The benefits it will include are income-related jobseekers allowance, housing benefit, child tax credit, working tax credit, income support and income-related employment support allowance.
+Universal Credit is a monthly payment that combines most means-tested benefits, and will be paid to one person in the household.

 Will this affect the payment of my rent?

-Yes, as your housing benefit will most likely be paid directly to you, and you will be responsible for paying your rent on time to your landlord.
+Yes, as your Housing Benefit is most likely paid directly to you and you are responsible for paying your rent on time to your landlord.